Moga, the Artist's Stretch

 My goal is to help create a safe and warm environment for honest internal dialogue; physical relief through meditative practices; and a way to push through that first blank piece of paper.

 Please feel free to send me a message, email me directly: email@example.com or follow my insta: @mdferrera

 the birth of moga...

 I’m just your average mom. wife. artist. friend.
-I’m also a lot of other things, those individual parts that make us who we really are.
+But there are also so many more layers, the individual parts that make me, me.
+Ani DiFranco said it best, "I am 32 flavors and then some."
 And some of these parts aren’t always pretty.
-Accepting all of it remains to be an invisible and continuous battle with mental health.
+Accepting all of it remains to be my invisible and continuous battle with mental health.
 But there can be balance amid the chaos.
-There are tools all around us.
+There are tools around every corner.
 Breadcrumbs have been dropping in bits and pieces for the better part of my life from the people and experiences I’ve received, whether positive or negative.
 These gifts of outlets have saved me, shaped me, and provided me the necessary comfort to experiment with a variety of vulnerable art forms.
 Moga was one of them.
 Born after yet another heavy passing hurricane of anxiety/depression/and panic attacks, and needing to desperately unwind the knots and lift the weight, movement was necessary.
 Dance turned into familiar stretches, the muscle memory of days passed, breathing and meditating through each position, all in one flow.
 Shaking the last bits out, reminded me of the wasteland my gut had become.
 The following clean meals slowly nourished all that had been depleted.
 And then that first blank page wasn’t so intimidating.
 Since that moment, I may not have had perfect direction, career path or know-how and those damn layers of scars would remain lurking over my shoulder, but this time I was driven by my own vulnerability, eager to share the gifts I felt saved me from giving up.
 My hope is to share the creative outlets that shine a light on the invisible and provide a place to start.